Clandestine chemistry: History

 From 1919 to 1933, the United States prohibited the sale, manufacture, or transportation of alcoholic beverages.
 This opened a door for brewers to supply their own town with alcohol.
 Just like modern-day drug labs, distilleries were placed in rural areas.
 The term moonshine generally referred to "corn whiskey", that is, a whiskey-like liquor made from corn.
-Today, American-made corn whiskey can be labeled or sold under that name, or as Bourbon or Tennessee whiskey, depending on the details of the production process.
+Today, American-made corn whiskey can be labeled or sold under that name, or as bourbon or Tennessee whiskey, depending on the details of the production process.

 Psychoactive substances

-Precursor chemicals
+By precursor chemicals

 Prepared substances (as opposed to those that occur naturally in a consumable form, such as cannabis and psilocybin mushrooms) require reagents.
 Some drugs, like cocaine and morphine, are extracted from plant sources and refined with the aid of chemicals.
 Semi-synthetic drugs such as heroin are made starting from alkaloids extracted from plant sources which are the precursors for further synthesis.
 In the case of heroin, a mixture of alkaloids is extracted from the opium poppy (Papaver somniferum) by incising its seed capsule, whereupon a milky fluid (the opium 'latex') bleeds out of the incisions which is then left to dry out and scraped off the bulbs, yielding raw opium.
 Morphine, one of many alkaloids in opium, is then extracted out of the opium by acid-base extraction and turned into heroin by reacting it with acetic anhydride.
 Other drugs (such as methamphetamine and MDMA) are normally made from commercially available chemicals, though both can also be made from naturally occurring precursors.
-Methamphetamine can also be made from ephedrine, one of the naturally occurring alkaloids in ephedra (Ephedra sinica).
+Methamphetamine can be made from ephedrine, one of the naturally occurring alkaloids in ephedra (Ephedra sinica).
 MDMA can be made from safrole, the major constituent of several etheric oils like sassafras.
 Governments have adopted a strategy of chemical control as part of their overall drug control and enforcement plans.
 Chemical control offers a means of attacking illicit drug production and disrupting the process before the drugs have entered the market.

 Because many legitimate industrial chemicals such as anhydrous ammonia and iodine are also necessary in the processing and synthesis of most illicitly produced drugs, preventing the diversion of these chemicals from legitimate commerce to illicit drug manufacturing is a difficult job.
 Governments often place restrictions on the purchase of large quantities of chemicals that can be used in the production of illicit drugs, usually requiring licenses or permits to ensure that the purchaser has a legitimate need for them.